CurtainUp

 Directed by Michael Wilson

-Cast: Annalee Jeffries (Mrs. Boone, Corella Davenport), Dylan Riley Snyder, (Horace, Jr.), Virginia Kull (Bessie Stillman, Minnie Robedaux Curtis), Georgi James (Irma Sue), Maggie Lacey (Elizabeth Vaughn Robedaux), Justin Fuller (Dr. Greene), Jenny Dare Paulin (Lily Dale Kidder), Hallie Foote (Mrs.Vaughn, Lola Reeves), Bill Heck (Horace Robedaux), Devon Abner (Pete Davenport), Bryce Pinkham (Brother Vaughn), James DeMarse (Mr. Vaughn), Pamela Payton-Wright (Inez Thornton Kirby), Stephen Plunkett (Will Kidder), Pat Bowie (Woman in Cemetery, Nurse, Eliza), Gilbert Owuor (Sam Goldman), Henry Hodges (a boy), Justin Fuller (Gordon Kirby), Lucas Caleb Rooney (Lewis Higgins), Leon Addison Brown (Sylvester Malone), Jasmine Amii Harrison (Gertrude), Charles Turner (Walter)
+Cast: Annalee Jeffries (Mrs. Boone, Corella Davenport), Dylan Riley Snyder, (Horace, Jr.), Virginia Kull (Bessie Stillman, Minnie Robedaux Curtis), Emily Robinson (Irma Sue), Maggie Lacey (Elizabeth Vaughn Robedaux), Justin Fuller (Dr. Greene), Jenny Dare Paulin (Lily Dale Kidder), Hallie Foote (Mrs.Vaughn, Lola Reeves), Bill Heck (Horace Robedaux), Devon Abner (Pete Davenport), Bryce Pinkham (Brother Vaughn), James DeMarse (Mr. Vaughn), Pamela Payton-Wright (Inez Thornton Kirby), Stephen Plunkett (Will Kidder), Pat Bowie (Woman in Cemetery, Nurse, Eliza), Gilbert Owuor (Sam Goldman), Henry Hodges (a boy), Justin Fuller (Gordon Kirby), Lucas Caleb Rooney (Lewis Higgins), Leon Addison Brown (Sylvester Malone), Jasmine Amii Harrison (Gertrude), Charles Turner (Walter)

 Scenic Design: Jeff Cowie and David Barber